finbourne/finbourne-access-sdk-csharp/sdk/docs/UserRolesApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<UserRolesApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<UserRolesApi>();
             var filter = "filter_example";  // string? | Optional.
 Expression to filter the result set (optional) var sortBy = "sortBy_example";  // string? | Optional.
 Order the results by these fields.
 Use the '-' sign to denote descending order e.g. -MyFieldName (optional)